PhantasarProductions/Star-Story/Alpha-Build/ReadMe.md

+### NOTE

+Due to the Alpha Build getting to big for this github repository to contain, I have no choice but to remove it.
+This shall happen in June 2016
+After that the Alpha version shall only be available through request.
+This because of the current stage of the game in which an open alpha is no longer desirable anyway.

 # Alpha Build

 In this part of the repository the alpha versions for both Mac and Windows will be kept up-to-date on a regular basis.
 Please note that the game was created on a Mac and thefore the Mac Executable may predate the Windows executables.
 The assests and scripts are always the same in both versions.
 A few bugs in the Windows version may therefore come to life due to a few version conflicts, though I'll try to keep the Windows executables up-to-date.